-- Shadow RD: Give the derailleur a sleek look, coupled with a table shifting performance.
-Designed to suit more aggressive riding along with low profile design and
+- Shadow RD: The derailleur ‘s sleek look has been coupled with a stable shifting performance.
+The design suits more aggressive riding due to the low profile.

-- HG-EV cassette: As we are running an optimal 11s cassette here the sprocket is tuned for the best combination of gears and better management of cadence.
-The gear ratio of the 11s drivetrain so that you can pick the ratio suited to your riding style.
+- HG-EV cassette: As we are running an optimal 11s cassette here,the sprocket is tuned for best combination of gears and better management of cadence.
+The gear ratio of the 11s drivetrain is perfect so that you can pick the ratio suited to your riding style.
 This does not affect derailleur durability.

 - Direct mount(optional): It has become the norm for mounting rear derailleurs from Shimano.
 It facilitates easy wheel installations and removal thanks to a repositioned upper pivot.
-The direct mount also ensures that the cassette is covering much of the derailleur body while sitting on top of it.
+Direct mount also ensures that the cassette is covering much of the derailleur body while sitting on top of it.

-- Flexible housing: the housing path on this rear derailleur is more direct, and uses a more flexible housing piece.
-The chainstay’s housing loop has taken a more direct approach
+- Flexible housing: The housing path on this rear derailleur is more direct, and uses a more flexible housing piece.
+The chainstay’s housing loop has taken a more direct approach too.

 - You will need to check cassette cage compatibility.

-Since the Shimano Ultegra R8000 was all the trickle-down technology from Dura-ace, at no point did we feel that we were trying out this rear derailleur for the first time.
+Since the Shimano Ultegra R8000 was all the trickle down technology from Dura-ace, we had an idea what to expect from it.
 As we clicked the lever for gear changes, shifting was very consistent, smooth, and noiseless.
 This was constant throughout our testing period.
-As we used an 11-30T cassette, the short-cage GS version was our pick.
+As we used a 11-30T cassette, the short-cage GS version was our pick.
 For a 32T 34T cassette, you would need to use the long-cage version of the GS derailleur.
-Shadow low-profile design was an MTB technology that was integrated by the manufacturer on this road derailleur, and we had the option to use the derailleur with modern dropouts that used direct mount.
-As usual, shifting was smooth as silk, while the springs had more strength so that shifting was marginally snappy.
-Over road terrains that particularly rough did we feel that the derailleur was able to hold onto the chain better.
+Shadow low-profile design was a MTB technology that was integrated by the manufacturer on this road derailleur, and we had the option to use the derailleur with modern dropouts that used direct mount.
+As usual shifting was smooth as silk, while the springs had more strength so that shifting was marginally snappy.
+Over road terrains that were particularly rough did we feel that the derailleur was able to hold onto the chain better.
 Though we intentionally put the derailleur to test on the punishing terrains, at no point did the chain drop off.

 Shimano Ultegra R8000 Rear Derailleur